FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 ## Similarities

 All of the *map operators can be piped to an observable and return a new observable.
 They keep the stream.
 They resolve the value but return a new observable.
 This makes them higher order mapping operators.
-You can subscribe to the outcome but initially `switchMap`, `mergeMap`, `concatMap` and `exhaustMap` return an observable which then can be processed further.
+You can subscribe to the outcome but initially `switchMap`, `mergeMap`, `concatMap` and `exhaustMap` return a new observable which then can be processed further.

 ## SwitchMap

-Let us take the `switchMap` operator first.
+Let us take a look at the `switchMap` [docs](https://rxjs.dev/api/operators/switchMap) operator first.
 I explained it already in the previous post but let us take it as the first one and look how it behaves when multiple values come in.

 ```ts
 fireEvents() {